 Generative models aim to learn the underlying probability distribution p(x) of a dataset.
 Once this distribution is learned, the model can generate new data samples xnew that appear to be drawn from the same distribution as the original data.
 Think of generating realistic images, composing music, or creating synthetic text.
-Before we focus on diffusion models, let's briefly examine two prominent families of generative models: Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).
+Before focusing on diffusion models, two prominent families of generative models, Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs), are briefly examined.
 Understanding their approaches provides context for the development and advantages of diffusion models.

 VAEs are based on the principles of probabilistic graphical models and variational inference.
 They consist of two main components, typically implemented as neural networks: